yifeifang/cse481wi18/UNFINISHED-Lab-18:-Map-annotation-from-a-web-interface.md

 # Interactive marker / backend team
 ## Interactive marker interface
-Once a user creates a marker and gives it a name in the web interface, a new interactive marker should appear in (web) RViz at the ground level at the (0, 0, 0) position and unit orientation.
+- Once a user creates a marker and gives it a name in the web interface, a new interactive marker should appear in (web) RViz at the ground level at the (0, 0, 0) position and unit orientation.
-The marker should be an arrow, so that the user can tell which way the Fetch will be facing in this pose.
+- The marker should be an arrow, so that the user can tell which way the Fetch will be facing in this pose.
-The user should be able to change the marker's position and orientation.
+- The user should be able to change the marker's position and orientation.
-As the pose of the marker is changed, the database (or whatever data structure you are using to store the poses) should be updated.
+- As the pose of the marker is changed, the database (or whatever data structure you are using to store the poses) should be updated.
-And, if a pose is deleted from the web interface, the marker for that pose should disappear from RViz as well.
+- If a pose is deleted from the web interface, the marker for that pose should disappear from the visualization as well.
+- The name of the pose should be displayed above the interactive marker.
+To do this, simply add an extra InteractiveMarkerControl and text Marker to your interactive marker.

 **Hint:**
 Look at the *Chess Piece* marker in the [Interactive Markers Basic Controls tutorial](http://wiki.ros.org/rviz/Tutorials/Interactive%20Markers%3A%20Basic%20Controls) to get an idea of how to create a marker that can be dragged in the XY plane.